quartuxz/QuartLang/QuartLang/README.txt

-A simple but effective Lexer, parser and interpreter for a language called ishleng currently near beta stage.
+A simple but effective Lexer, parser and interpreter for a language called ishleng in public testing phase.